Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/testing/integration-testing.md

     <td>
       <ol>
         <li>Bot is repeatedly ignored to a set limit</li>
-        <li>BeReal bot sends a warning notification about the bad behavior.</li>
+        <li>WhatchaDoin bot sends a warning notification about the bad behavior.</li>
-        <li>BeReal bot notifies moderators about the bad behavior and asks if they want to add the user to the blacklist.</li>
+        <li>WhatchaDoin bot notifies moderators about the bad behavior and asks if they want to add the user to the blacklist.</li>
-        <li>BeReal bot logs the action.</li>
+        <li>WhatchaDoin bot logs the action.</li>
       </ol>
     </td>
     <td>